-Use Summary AI for reading compression
+Use Summarizr for reading compression

 Use Responder for drafting from context